Combining Monte Carlo and Tensor-network Methods for Partial Differential Equations via Sketching: Introduction

 \section{Introduction}

-Partial differential equations (PDEs) are mathematical equations that describe a wide range of phenomena in various fields, including physics, engineering, biology, and finance.
-They are fundamental tools for modeling and understanding complex systems and their behavior over time.
-The importance of solving high-dimensional PDEs arises from the fact that many real-world problems involve intricate systems with numerous variables and intricate dependencies.
+High-dimensional partial differential equations (PDEs) describe a wide range of phenomena in various fields, including physics, engineering, biology, and finance.
 However, the traditional finite difference and finite element methods scale exponentially with the number of dimensions.
-To circumvent the curse-of-dimensionality, researchers propose to pose various low-complexity ansatz on the solution of FPE to control the growth of parameters.
+To circumvent the curse of dimensionality, researchers propose to pose various low-complexity ansatz on the solution to control the growth of parameters.
 For example, \cites{han2018solving,yu2018deep,zhai2022deep} propose to parametrize the unknown PDE solution with deep neural networks and optimize their variational problems instead. \cites{ambartsumyan2020hierarchical,chen2021scalable,chen2023scalable,ho2016hierarchical} approximates the differential operators with data-sparse low-rank and hierarchical matrices. \cite{cao2018stochastic} considers a low-rank matrix approximation to the solution of time-evolving PDE.

 The matrix product state (MPS), also known as the tensor train (TT), has emerged as a popular ansatz for representing solutions to many-body Schr\"odinger equations \cites{white1992density,chan2011density}.
-Recently, it has also been applied to study statistical mechanics system where one needs to characterize the evolution of a many-particle system via Fokker-Planck type PDEs \cites{dolgov2011fast,chertkov2021solution,tt_committor}.
+Recently, it has also been applied to study statistical mechanics systems where one needs to characterize the evolution of a many-particle system via Fokker-Planck type PDEs \cites{dolgov2011fast,chertkov2021solution,tt_committor}.
 Despite the inherent high-dimensionality of these PDEs, the MPS/TT representation mitigates the curse-of-dimensionality challenge by representing a $d$-dimensional solution through the contraction of $d$ tensor components.
 Consequently, it achieves a storage complexity of $O(d)$.